 The African Union has suspended the Central African Republic and imposed a travel ban and assets freeze on leaders of the Séléka rebel group on 25 March.
 This follows their capture of the capital Bangui, which also forced President Bozizé to flee.
-The rebels had pulled out of a power sharing agreement and in several days moved the final 75 kilometers from their positions to capture Bangui.
+The rebels had pulled out of a power sharing agreement and in several days moved the final 75 kilometres from their positions to capture Bangui.
 With world attention elsewhere, some observers were surprised although this rebel advance was predicted at a meeting at Chatham House last week.

 Not long ago in Cairo, the African Union held its retreat of Special Envoys and Mediators to discuss predicted crises in Africa in 2013.
 Mali, Eastern Congo, Somalia, the Kenyan elections were all on the list: a crisis in the Central African Republic was not.
 The Central African Republic, known best for its history of coups, military revolts and brutal rule has always been fragile but predicting actual events can be difficult.
 Observers on the ground report, but getting the political will to act in such a marginalized remote country is always a low priority.